wacncontent/CustomizeTool/removeCommentOutput/articles/powershell-azure-resource-manager.md

 ## Get resource type locations

 When deploying a resource you must specify where you would like to host the resource.
 Not every region supports every resource type.
-Before deploying your web app and SQL database, you must figure out which regions support those types.
+Before deploying your web site and SQL database, you must figure out which regions support those types.
 A resource group can contain resources that are located in different regions; however, whenever possible, you should create resources in the same location to optimize performance.
 In particular, you will want to make sure that your database is in the same location as the app accessing it.